beaconsproject/disturbance_explorer/docs/upstream.md

 The **upstream percent disturbed** represent the percent of the area being disturbed within the entire upstream area.

-A catchment located downstream will end up with a high value of area being disturbed while it could potentially have a low percent value related to the total area being upstream.
+A catchment located downstream will end up with a high value of area being disturbed while it could potentially have a low percent value being disturbed related to the total area being upstream.